-- Wait at least 10 days after attending the Scholar Information Meeting (SIM) before applying for a DL/ID. - If you are eligible for an SSN, you must have one to apply for a DL/ID.
-Applications made without an SSN may be denied. - If you are not eligible for an SSN (see page 10), you may apply for a DL/ID without one.
+- Wait at least 10 days after reporting your arrival to the Berkeley International Office before applying for a DL/ID. - If you are eligible for an SSN, you must have one to apply for a DL/ID.
+Applications made without an SSN may be denied. - If you are not eligible for an SSN, you may apply for a DL/ID without one.
 When asked for an SSN, tell the DMV employee, "I am not eligible for a Social Security Number."
 DMV will then verify your immigration status with USCIS.